Ashfield (NSW)

 The level of general health in Ashfield is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Private health cover rate is around 54% of the total population (~13,435 people), slightly higher than the SA2 area average of 50%.
-This compares to a Greater Sydney average of 59.9%.
-The most common medical conditions in the area are mental health issues and asthma, affecting 8.4% and 5.8% of residents respectively.
-73.5% of residents claim to be completely free from medical ailments, compared to 74.6% across Greater Sydney.
+Private health cover stands at approximately 54% of the total population (~13,435 people), compared to 59.9% across Greater Sydney.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 8.4 and 5.8% of residents respectively.
+73.5% of residents report being completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents have low chronic condition prevalence.
-The area has 16.5% of residents aged 65 and over (4,113 people), higher than the 15.4% in Greater Sydney but still lower than the national average for the broader population.
+The area has 16.5% of residents aged 65 and over (4,113 people), which is higher than the 15.4% in Greater Sydney but ranks lower nationally than the broader population.

 Frequently Asked Questions - Health